- Email: Ashley.Tse@lewisbrisbois.com

 - Fax: 713.759.6830

 Ashley Tse is a partner in the Houston office of Lewis Brisbois and a member of the Corporate Practice.
-Her practice focuses on business formation and dissolution, business governance and operation, commercial transactions, contracts, commercial real estate, mergers and acquisitions, and general outside counsel services.
+Her practice focuses on business formation and dissolution, business governance and operation, commercial transactions, contracts, commercial real estate, mergers and acquisitions, divestitures, and outside general counsel services.

 Pro Bono & Philanthropy